stevegr33n/gob/content/posts/2023-09-10-embrace-the-fiction-tightly.md

 I stood in my room and foolishly believed I had experienced all of life's offerings.
 I'd gone through university and graduated.
 I'd landed a job in my field of study.
 I'd had a long term relationship.
 Currently I was incredibly single, but still, I'd experienced that.
 I'd moved out of my parents home.
 I'd paid for the roof over my own head.
 Can't touch this, umbilical cord.

-And then I was hit with a deep sense of [is that all there is.](https://www.youtube.com/watch?v=QPP6UgkmyM4) Is it really just shitty jobs and shitty rented accommodation until death?
+And then I was hit with a deep sense of [is that all there is.](https://www.youtube.com/watch?v=QPP6UgkmyM4) Is it really just shitty jobs and shitty rentals until death?
 But unlike Peggy Lee I didn't break out the booze.
 No, for a brief flicker of a moment, I felt I could end it all.
 What's left for me to really _do_, anyway?
 It was hardly a serious contemplation.
 My apathy for the day was still in full swing, these were just obtrusive thoughts.
 The quarter life crisis [kicks like a mule with his balls wrapped in duct tape.](https://www.youtube.com/watch?v=lKm-SsGmSlY)

 The shitty web developer company terminated my contract at just under six months.